miguelmakes/JuanBot/README.md

 #JuanBot

-JuanBot is my personal bot which was creating by cloning [Smooch's example bot](https://github.com/smooch/smooch-bot-example).
+JuanBot is my personal bot which was created by cloning [Smooch's example bot](https://github.com/smooch/smooch-bot-example).

 If you'd like to build your own, follow the instructions below and then simply edit the script.json file.
 Please keep in mind that this is a work in progress.
 This was also heavily inspired by [EstherBot](https://github.com/esthercrawford/EstherBot).